matrix-io/litex-buildenv/README.md

 ![screenshot of working softcore](litex_vexriscv.png)

-The above process has been tested with
+The above process has been tested with lm32 MCU as well.